Jihx-0/cinemate-recommendation-engine/README.md

 - **Real-time Learning**: Gets smarter as you rate more movies
 - **Modern UI/UX**: Responsive interface with smooth animations
 - **Secure Authentication**: User accounts with password validation and session management
+- **Production Monitoring**: Complete observability with Grafana dashboards and Prometheus metrics

 ## 🛠 Tech Stack